tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 * **API keys** are like the keys to a house or a car.
 Without a key, one cannot gain access or make use of the services provided by an API.
 APIs that require keys will reject any request that does not include an API key.

 * The main reason why companies use API keys is to monitor and control user requests and receive compensation for their services and intellectual property.
-Because API keys detail permissions and privileges for users, companies can programmatically disable and enable API privileges based on a number of requests submitted.
+Because API keys detail permissions and privileges for users, companies can programmatically disable and enable API privileges based on some requests submitted.

 * Obtaining an API key is like getting keys to a kingdom.
 Once you're in, you're empowered to build products and submit API requests as you please.